TerraVia

 TerraVia Holdings, Inc. (formerly Solazyme) was a publicly held biotechnology company in the United States.
 TerraVia used proprietary technology to transform a range of low-cost plant-based sugars into high-value oils and whole algae ingredients.
-TerraVia supplied a variety of sustainable algae-based food ingredients to a number of brands, which included Hormel Food Corporation, Utz Quality Foods Inc., and Enjoy Life Foods.
+TerraVia supplied a variety of sustainable algae-based food ingredients to a number of brands, which included Hormel Food Corporation, Utz Quality Foods Inc and enjoy Life Foods.
 TerraVia also sold its own culinary algae oil under the Thrive Algae Oil brand.
+In 2017, the firm declared bankruptcy.

 Company history

 Founding

 Solazyme, Inc., was founded on 31 March 2003, with the mission of utilizing microalgae to create a renewable source of energy and transportation fuels.
-Founders Jonathan S. Wolfson and Harrison Dillon, who met while attending Emory University, started the company in Wolfson's garage.
+Founders Jonathan S. Wolfson and Harrison Dillon, who met while attending Emory University, started the company in a garage in Palo Alto.
 Regarding their partnership, Dillon said: "Neither of us wanted to go work for some giant organization where we were a tiny cog in a huge wheel.
 We wanted to make a difference and create something that had never existed before.”

-In 2013 Dillon announced his decision to step down from his full-time position as CEO and member of the Board of Directors of Solazyme and shift to a long-term consulting role focused on further developing the breadth of the technology platform and advising on intellectual property strategy.
+In 2013 Dillon announced his decision to step down from his full-time position as CTO and member of the Board of Directors of Solazyme and shift to a long-term consulting role focused on further developing the breadth of the technology platform and advising on intellectual property strategy.

-Wolfson continued on as Chairman and CEO of Solazyme until August 2016 when he stepped down and assumed the role of Executive Chairman of the Board.
+Wolfson continued on as chairman and CEO of Solazyme until August 2016 when he stepped down from management while he stayed on the board.

-TerraVia appointed Apu Mody, former President of Mars Food America, as new CEO and a member of the Board of Directors, in August 2016.
+TerraVia appointed Apu Mody, former president of Mars Food America, as new CEO and a member of the board of directors, in August 2016.

-Initial focus
+Initial focus and technology

 In 2004 and 2005, Solazyme began development of an algal molecular biology platform, identified and initiated a platform for microalgae-based oil production.
 The company then expanded focus on skin and personal care products.